-Lili is a lifelong advocate of the power of education and we are proud that her name is associated with our charity.
+Lili was a lifelong advocate of the power of education and we are proud that her name will be forever associated with our charity.

 Lord Eric Pickles, Kt PC, was MP for Brentwood and Ongar for 25 years.
 He was appointed United Kingdom’s Special Envoy for post-Holocaust issues in 2015 and, alongside Ed Balls, is currently co-chair of the UK Holocaust Memorial Foundation.

 “I am delighted to support Learning from the Righteous.
 Since its inception in 2015 it has been my pleasure to witness the sensitivity and rigour of their approach and to see first-hand the profound effect their workshops have had on those who take part.
 Learning about acts of rescue and resistance within their broader historical context encourages us to consider the courageous few who chose not to be bystanders and to see themselves as agents of change.
 The deeds of rescuers should be a source of inspiration for us all.
 Few people are called upon to put their lives on the line and face the dilemma of whether or not to act, under challenging circumstances.
 Learning the lessons of such role models of humanity and altruism helps bring the age-old plea of ‘never again’ a little bit closer.”